jonbnewman/mobx-store-provider/docs/motivation.md

 ## How does mobx-store-provider work?

 It uses React Context, wrapping a developer friendly hooks-based interface around it for use in functional components.

-The goal is to provide a simple API that allows you to use **mobx-state-tree** from within [React Function Components](https://www.robinwieruch.de/react-function-component) while also giving a couple additional features to help with application development and cover common use cases (such as [multiple stores](/multiple-stores) and selectors via [mapStateToProps](/api/useStore#using-a-mapstatetoprops-callback)).

 ## Can't I just use React Context?